kumarbhrigu/JMtwostage-Simulation-Code/README.md

 # JMtwostage-Simulation-Code

-The repo contains R code file for simulation study for our manuscript "A Two-stage Joint model Approach to Handle Incomplete Time Dependent Markers in Survival Data through Inverse Probability Weight and Multiple Imputation".
+This repository contains the R code used for the simulation study in our manuscript titled:
+**"A Two-stage Joint Modeling Approach to Handle Incomplete Time-Dependent Markers in Survival Data through Inverse Probability Weighting and Multiple Imputation."**

+The code implements a two-stage method that combines **multiple imputation (MI)** and **inverse probability weighting (IPW)** to address missing longitudinal biomarker data in joint modeling of longitudinal and survival outcomes.
+The simulations evaluate the performance of the proposed method under various missing data mechanisms (MCAR, MAR, MNAR) and sample sizes.

+## 🔧 Installation

-You can install the package directly from GitHub using the `remotes` package:
+You can install the accompanying R package `JMtwostage` directly from GitHub using the [`remotes`](https://cran.r-project.org/package=remotes) package:

 ```r
 # Install remotes if not already installed